kyma-project/cloud-manager/docs/user/resources/04-70-10-aws-vpc-peering.md

 For cross-account access, Cloud Manager uses [`AssumeRole`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/assume-role.html).

-To authorize Cloud Manager in remote cloud provider account create new role named **CloudManagerPeeringRole** with a trust policy that allows Cloud Manager principal `arn:aws:iam::{194230256199}:user/cloud-manager-peering-ENV` to assume that role.
+To authorize Cloud Manager in remote cloud provider account, create a new role named **CloudManagerPeeringRole** with a trust policy that allows Cloud Manager principal `arn:aws:iam::{194230256199}:user/cloud-manager-peering-ENV` to assume the role.

 **ENV** corresponds to **dev**, **stage**, or **prod**.